diegomura/react-pdf-site/docs/hyphenation.md

 React-pdf internally implements the [Knuth and Plass line breaking algorithm](http://www3.interscience.wiley.com/journal/113445055/abstract) that produces the minimum amount of lines without compromising text legibility.
 By default it's setup to hyphenate english words.

-If you need more fine-grained control over how words break, you can pass your own callback and handle all that logic for yourself:
+If you need more fine-grained control over how words break, you can pass your own callback and handle all that logic by yourself:

 ```
 import { Font } from '@react-pdf/renderer'